kuzmicni/java-hw/README.md

 Java is a statically typed language which means variables types must be declared prior to compilation.
 This is different from dynamically typed where variables are evaluated at runtime.

+Note: making a variable 'private' ensures only accessible inside the Java class itself. 'public' accessible from other Classes in other packages.

 **Get Started**

 **1. Install Java Open JDK 8** on your local machine.